Partnering with nature for a thriving future

 The Symbiocene defines pathways to a better future where all life can thrive.

-It has a set of guiding principles based on symbiosis, enabling us to have a mutually beneficial relationship with the natural systems that support life.
+It has a set of guiding principles based on symbiosis, enabling us to have mutually beneficial relationships with the natural systems that support life.

 The Symbiocene invites a new story: where people live in partnership with all life, taking us from depletion to renewal, separation to interconnection & reducing harm to net-positive outcomes.